Olisun/Bamazon/README.md

 ## User Guide:

+### Customer:
 1. Select "Yes" to view the invetory.
 2. Select the Item ID you like to purchase.
 3. You will get a confirmation of your order.
 4. Select "Yes" to confirm.
 5. You will be taken back to the beginning of the cycle, however, you will see an updated inventory when the new product table is shown.

+### Manager:
+1. Select from the drop down menu.
+2. Each selection you will have the option to select another item from the menu in the command line.
+3. Add to inventory, select the Item ID and follow the questions.
+4. Add a new product, pick a new item ID (should be 2 digits or less and not be a current product ID) and follow the questions.

 ## About the project:
 We are tasked with creating an Amazon-like storefront with the MySQL, Node.js, JavaScript, npm Inquirer and MySql Workbench.
 The app will take in orders from customers and deplete stock from the store's inventory.
 Bonus tasks include tracking product sales across the store's departments and providing a summary of the highest-grossing departments in the store.